Significant impact on revenue awaits if the situation remains the same, say industry leaders.

 Avinash Pandey, CEO of ABP Network

 As per leaders, programmatic ads remain the number one concern.
-The media house revenue head further says that while their programmatic ads vertical has not been impacted, that may be because the creatives are older than June 18, 2024.
+The media house revenue head further says that while their programmatic ads vertical has not been immediately been impacted, that may be because the creatives are older than June 18, 2024.

 “When it comes to programmatic ads, we also don’t know who the advertiser is.
 It’s all based on personalisation.
 An average publisher makes almost 50-70% of revenue from programmatic ads.
 We make almost 30% from programmatic ads.
 However, if the situation continues as it is, advertisers will be scared, and a law-abiding advertiser may also pull out because, in most instances, platforms like Facebook and Google create those ads on the go.
 Millions of creatives are released everyday, how is one expected to declare them all," he states.